elunna/nerfhack-changelog/README.md

 * Teleportitis cannot be permanently gained intrinsically.
 * Teleport control cannot be permanently gained intrinsically.
 * Amnesia can make you forget intrinsic telepathy.
-* Intrinsic disintegration res doesn't protect items from disintegration.
+* Intrinsic disintegration resistance doesn't protect items from disintegration.

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.